teremterem/botmerger/README.md

 # 🔀 BotMerger

-BotMerger is a fully asynchronous Python framework designed as a messaging platform which allows simpler Large Language Model (LLM)-based chatbots to interact with each other in order to "form" more complex bots capable of fulfilling non-trivial user requests.
+BotMerger is a fully asynchronous Python framework designed as a messaging platform which allows Large Language Model (LLM)-based chatbots to interact with each other in order to "merge" into more complex bots capable of fulfilling non-trivial user requests.

 ## 📦 Installation